MicrosoftDocs/bot-docs/articles/azure/azure-bot-service-quickstart.md

     - Set **App name** to your bot’s name.
 The name is used as the subdomain when your bot is deployed to the cloud (for example, *mybasicbot*.azurewebsites.net).
     - Select the subscription to use.
     - Select the <a href="https://azure.microsoft.com/en-us/documentation/articles/resource-group-overview/" target="_blank">resource group</a>, [hosting plan](azure-bot-service-hosting.md), and <a href="https://azure.microsoft.com/en-us/regions/" target="_blank">location</a>.<br/>

     ![Bot Service blade](../media/azure-bot-service-create-bot.png)

+    >[!WARNING] Do not check the **Pin to dashboard** checkbox.
+There is a known issue when this checkbox is checked.
+This issue will be fixed soon.

 4. Confirm that the bot service has been deployed.
     - Click **Notifications** (the bell icon that is located along the top edge of the Azure portal).
 The notification will change from **Deployment started** to **Deployment succeeded**.